AppleOngPS/Assignment1/README.md

 # Design Process

-This website is focusing on anyone who are interested and want to find out more about the school through the website.As a user, I want the website to be easy to navigate to everypage using the menu bar,providing disticnt and clear category like Home,About,Enrollment,Publication,Feedback,Review,and Login.As a student user type, I want to explore the external and internal aspects of the school.Every page of the website there is different view of aspect of the internal and external of the school.As a reader type,readability will be a important factor,having a clear font,and contrasting colors to enhance the overall user experience.
+This website is focusing on anyone who are interested and want to find out more about the school through the website.As a user, I want the website to be easy to navigate to every page using the menu bar,providing distinct and clear category like Home, About,Enrollment, Publication, Feedback ,Review, and Login.As a student user type, I want to explore the external and internal aspects of the school.Every page of the website there is different view of aspect of the internal and external of the school.As a reader type,readability will be a important factor,having a clear font,and contrasting colors to enhance the overall user experience.

 I used Figma software to create my wireframe.Below is the attached link for the desktop view and mobile view.